 Use Specific Examples

 Don’t exaggerate your own accomplishments to make yourself look better.
 You don’t need to lay out a long list of all your shortcomings, but acknowledging weaknesses and misjudgments can demonstrate authenticity and give your legitimate accomplishments greater credibility.

-After polishing it up, let it sit again and give it another coat of polish before showing it to your proofreaders.
-The best college admission essays go through several drafts before they’re finished, so don’t be afraid to rewrite your essay as many times as needed.
+After polishing it up, let it sit again and then clean it up some more before showing it to your proofreaders.
+The best college admission essays will go through several drafts before they’re finished, so don’t be afraid to rewrite your essay as many times as needed.

 Take a Break